andyfengc/andyfengc.github.io/_posts/2018-07-25-create-angular-project-(5)-rxjs-observable.md

 [RxJS](http://reactivex.io/rxjs) is a library for reactive programming using Observables.
 It help us create asynchronous or callback-based applications quicker and easier.
 [Angular 2+](https://angular.io) uses [RxJS](https://angular.io/guide/rx-library) to implement asynchronous operations.

 # Observables in rxjs #
-[RxJS](http://reactivex.io/rxjs) is a library for reactive programming using Observables.
-It help us create asynchronous or callback-based applications quicker and easier.
-[Angular 2+](https://angular.io) uses [RxJS](https://angular.io/guide/rx-library) to implement asynchronous operations.

 `Observable` provides support for passing messages between publishers and subscribers in our application.
 It helps us solve event handling, asynchronous programming issues.

 > Observable defines a subscriber function to publish events/values to consumers(observers) subscribe to it.